-Year Reception n: RSE Curriculum Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 My feelings My body My relationships My beliefs My rights and responsibilities Asking for help Pupils can identify a range of feelings and how these are expressed, including words to describe them and simple strategies for managing feelings.
+Year Reception: RSE Curriculum Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 My feelings My body My relationships My beliefs My rights and responsibilities Asking for help Pupils can identify a range of feelings and how these are expressed, including words to describe them and simple strategies for managing feelings.
 Pupils know the importance of basic personal hygiene and understand how to maintain basic personal hygiene.
 Pupils understand that there are similarities and differences between everyone and can celebrate this.
 Pupils can recognize what they like and dislike and feel empowered to make real, informed choices.
 Pupils understand the concept of privacy, including the right to keep things private and the right another person has to privacy.
 Pupils can identify the special people in their lives, what makes them special and how special people care for one another.
 Skills Outcomes Can they show that family and friends should care for each other?
 Can they identify and respect differences and similarities between people?
 Can they recognise, name and deal with feelings in a positive way?
 Can they notice some effects of own actions on others?
 Can they identify how people are feeling (e.g. happy, sad, worried)?
 Can they participate in group activities, take turns, share and manage disputes peacefully?
 Can they ask for help if unsure on what to do?
 To recognise some feelings To recognise that their behaviour affects other people, especially when angry To know who to ask for help To understand some basic hygiene principles and how to keep clean To recognise how their own actions have consequences.
 To have some basic ways of avoiding, managing and resolving conflict.
-To demonstrate a positive attitude towards difference and diversity.
-Vocabulary fo r EYFS RSE Education feelings, comfortable, uncomfortable hygiene, germs, clean, protect similar, different, same like, dislike, choices, difficult private special · Year Reception Deep per Learning Questions ns you may like to ask your cl urriculum.
-Class teachers to i own discretion and adapt the ney need to make changes. questions if they feel it is app ropriate due to the needs Autumn 1: My feelings Autumn 2: My body Spring 1: My relationships Spring 2 : My beliefs Summer 1 : My rights and responsibilities Summer 2: Asking for help 'What can you do if you feel 'x'?'
+To demonstrate a positive attitude towards difference and diversity. ı EYFS RSE Education feelings, comfortable, uncomfortable hygiene, germs, clean, protect similar, different, same like, dislike, choices, difficult private special per Learning Questions ns you may like to ask your cl urriculum.
+Class teachers to r own discretion and adapt the questions if they feel it is app ropriate due to the needs Autumn 1: Autumn 2: Spring 1: Spring 2 : Summer 1 : Summer 2: My feelings My body My relationships My beliefs My rights and responsibilities Asking for help 'What can you do if you feel 'x'?'
 'Why is it important to wash our hands?'
 'How can you make a friend?'
 'How do you feel when you get to choose?'
 'What is a private space?'
 'What makes you special?'
 'Who can we ask for help?
 'How can you help someone if they feel?'
 'How can does being healthy and clean help us?'
 'What is a compliment?'
 'Why is it important to give compliments?'
 'What does it feel like when you can't choose?'